point-4ward/Home-Assistant/extras/readme_files/configuration.md

  - The discovery component never discovered anything for me, so having it running in the background seemed a waste of resources.
  - The conversation component is superfluous with my amazon echo implementation, so again I've reclaimed some resources.

-Everybody has their own way of organising files, and they can get confusing, so I decided on an organisational method for mine from the start and this is how I work it:
+Everybody has their own way of organising files, and they can get confusing, so I decided on an organisational method for mine from the start (although I have adapted it as time has gone by!) and this is how I currently work it:

 In the '.homeassistant/' folder there are some files that can't be moved, so they obviously stay there.
 Any that don't have to be there (and don't have to be in a specific location elswewhere, ie local icons in ./homeassistant/www/) go in a folder called config/